How I Overcame Secondary Infertility

 The struggle with secondary infertility is not merely a biological battle but a confrontation with our deepest senses of control, expectation, and identity.
 For those of us who have thrived on planning, precision, and the logical progression from effort to outcome, infertility can be an unexpected and maddening nemesis.

 But the reality is we (especially A-types) have a false sense of control.
 We operate under the assumption that adherence to rules and execution of a plan will invariably lead to an expected outcome.
-Secondary infertility disrupts this narrative, leaving in its wake confusion, frustration, and a profound sense of loss.
+Secondary infertility disrupts this narrative, leaving in its wake confusion, frustration, and a deep sense of loss.

 Regardless of where you are in your secondary infertility journey, what I want you to know and internalize as soon as possible is that overcoming infertility is not about having the baby.
 It's about finding peace with the plans the universe has for you.
 This change in mindset forms the emotional core of the journey to overcome secondary infertility.
 It entails a shift from a narrow focus on outcomes to a broader, more introspective understanding of oneself and one's role in this one wild and precious life.

 Before even exploring your options for bringing home a baby (which is entirely separate guide itself), I want to fast track you through what took me five years to accomplish.
 And that is mentally overcoming secondary infertility.
-This mental transition is not merely a coping mechanism but a huge personal transformation that can bring peace, acceptance, and strength, irrespective of the eventual outcome.
+This mental transition is not just a coping mechanism but a huge personal transformation that can bring peace, acceptance, and strength, irrespective of the eventual outcome.

 Even more important than all the things you can do to try to get pregnant is doing the real work to take care of your own mental health.
 Secondary infertility is as much an emotional and psychological journey as a physical one.
 The emphasis on mental health, self-care, and inner peace is not ancillary to this journey but central to it.